Spectrum of the Seas — Deck Plans, Live Tracker, Dining & Videos

 Which ships are in the same class as Spectrum of the Seas?

-Spectrum of the Seas is part of the Quantum Class, which includes Quantum of the Seas, Anthem of the Seas, Ovation of the Seas, and Odyssey of the Seas.
+Spectrum of the Seas is part of the Quantum Ultra Class, an evolution of the Quantum Class.
+Sister ships include Quantum of the Seas, Anthem of the Seas, Ovation of the Seas, and Odyssey of the Seas.
 All share innovative features like North Star, Two70, and virtual balconies.

 What dining options are available on Spectrum of the Seas?